-The CPNS is implemented as a demon listening on its port 8769 in order to serve requests about registering a new symbolic name for a named socket or asking the physical port number of an registered named socket.
-The demon will be automatically started for the first time on a machine when a user runs a program using named sockets.
-It can also be manually started and terminated by the command curry-cpnsd (which is available by installing the package cpns, e.g., by the command "cypm install cpnsd") If the demon is already running, the command "curry-cpnsd start" does nothing (so it can be always executed before invoking a Curry program using named sockets).
+The CPNS is implemented as a demon listening on its port 8767 in order to serve requests about registering a new symbolic name for a Curry port or asking the physical port number of a Curry port.
+The demon will be automatically started for the first time on a machine when a user compiles a program using Curry ports.
+It can also be manually started and terminated by the command curry-cpnsd (which is available by installing the package cpns, e.g., by the command "cypm install cpnsd") If the demon is already running, the command "curry-cpnsd start" does nothing (so it can be always executed before invoking a Curry program using ports).